Siddhesh-Agarwal/Game_Arcade/README.md

 If one player makes a line of 3 cells vertically, horizontally or diagonally, then that player wins the game.

 **DRAW:**<br>
-If none of the players are successful in makingt a line of 3 cells vertically, horizontally or diagonally even after all the 9 cells have been used up, The game ends in a draw (neither players win/lose).
+If none of the players are successful in making a line of 3 cells vertically, horizontally or diagonally even after all the 9 cells have been used up, The game ends in a draw (neither players win/lose).

 **HOW TO PLAY:**<br>
 * Players are required to alternate turns and click on the box they would like to fill.